-This one-day event will highlight the critical importance of sustainable finance for the achievement of the Sustainable Development Goals, including climate action.
+This one-day event, organized in collaboration with the UN Environment Inquiry into the Design of a Sustainable Financial System, will highlight the critical importance of sustainable finance for the achievement of the Sustainable Development Goals, including climate action.
 It will focus on how to drive the transformation to align financial markets with sustainable development, as well as showcase concrete ways in which Member States can approach the financing of different SDGs.